aliuwho/CPSC-210-2019W2-Project/README.md

 # 1-2-3, play with me!

 This project was created and developed individually for CPSC 210 at UBC.
 Below are specifications for different phases of the project.
 The focus of this project was to become familiar with Java AWT (most significantly, creating and utilizing a variety UI elements).
+I also implement local data persistence for different users using JSON files.

 Any and all feedback is welcome and appreciated!